oracle/macaron/docs/source/pages/cli_usage/action_analyze.rst

     The path to the SBOM of the analysis target.

+.. option:: -purl PACKAGE_URL, --package-url PACKAGE_URL

+    The PURL string used to uniquely identify the target software component for analysis.
+Note: this PURL string can be consequently used in the policies passed
+    to the policy engine for the same target.

 .. option:: -rp REPO_PATH, --repo-path REPO_PATH

     The path to the repository, can be local or remote

 .. option:: -b BRANCH, --branch BRANCH